cert-manager/website/content/en/docs/tutorials/backup.md

 #### Excluding some cert-manager resources from backup

-`cert-manager` has a number of resources- `Order`s, `Challenge`s and `CertificateRequest`s -that are designed to represent a point-in-time operation such as a request for a certificate.
-As such, their status often depends on other ephemeral resources (i.e a temporary Secret holding a private key), so `cert-manager` cannot always correctly re-create the status of these resources by just looking at the cluster state at some later time.
+`cert-manager` has a number of custom resources that are designed to represent a point-in-time operation.
+An example would be a `CertificateRequest` that represents a one-time request for an X.509 certificate.
+The status of these resources can depend on other ephemeral resources (such as a temporary `Secret` holding a private key) so `cert-manager` might not be able to correctly recreate the state of these resources at a later point.

 In most cases backup and restore tools will not restore the statuses of custom resources, so including such one-time resources in a backup can result in an unnecessary reissuance